 (k) Judgment of Sale. - Any judgment in favor of the plaintiff or any defendant taxing unit in an action brought under this section shall order the sale of the real property or as much as may be necessary for the satisfaction of all of the following:

-In all cases in which no answer is filed within the time allowed by law, and in cases in which answers filed do not seek to prevent sale of said property, the clerk of the superior court may enter the judgment, subject to appeal as provided in G.S.
+In all cases in which no answer is filed within the time allowed by law, and in cases in which answers filed do not seek to prevent sale of the property, the clerk of the superior court may enter the judgment, subject to appeal as provided in G.S.
 1-301.1.

-(m1) Deposit from Bidder. - The commissioner conducting the sale may, in his discretion, require from any successful bidder a deposit equal to not more than twenty percent (20%) of his bid, which deposit, in the event that the bidder refuses to take title and a resale becomes necessary, shall be applied to pay the costs of sale and any loss resulting.
-(However, this provision shall not deprive the commissioner of his right to sue for specific performance of the contract.)
+(m1) Deposit from Bidder. - The commissioner conducting the sale may, in the commissioner's discretion, require from any successful bidder a deposit equal to not more than twenty percent (20%) of the bid.
+In the event that the bidder refuses to take title and a resale becomes necessary, the deposit shall be applied to pay the costs of sale and any loss resulting.
+Nothing in this subsection deprives the commissioner of the commissioner's right to sue for specific performance of the contract.
 No deposit shall be required of a taxing unit that has made the highest bid at the foreclosure sale.

 (q) Application of Proceeds; Commissioner's Final Report. - After delivery of the deed and collection of the purchase price, the commissioner shall apply the proceeds as follows:

-(2) Then to the payment of taxes, penalties, and interest for which the real property was ordered to be sold, and in case the funds remaining are insufficient for this purpose, they shall be distributed pro rata to the various taxing units for whose taxes the property was ordered sold;
+(2) Then to the payment of taxes, penalties, and interest for which the real property was ordered to be sold, and in case the funds remaining are insufficient for this purpose, they shall be distributed pro rata to the various taxing units for whose taxes the property was ordered sold.

-Within five days after delivering the deed, the commissioner shall make a full report to the court showing delivery of the deed, receipt of the purchase price, and the disbursement of the proceeds, accompanied by receipts evidencing all such disbursements.
+Within five days after delivering the deed, the commissioner shall make a full report to the court showing delivery of the deed, receipt of the purchase price, and the disbursement of the proceeds, accompanied by receipts evidencing all the disbursements.

 (r) Purchase and Resale by Taxing Unit. - The rights of a taxing unit to purchase real property at a foreclosure sale and resell it are governed by G.S.
 105-376.
 (1939, c.
 310, s.
 1719; 1945, c.
 635; 1947, c.
 484, ss.
 3, 4; 1951, c.
 300, s.
 1; c.
 1036, s.
 1; 1953, c.
 176, s.
 2; 1955, c.
 908; 1967, c.
 705, s.
 1; 1971, c.
 806, s.
 1; 1973, c.
 788, s.
 1; 1981, c.
 580; 1983, c.
 808, s.
 8; 1999-216, ss.
 14-16; 2003-337, s.
 11; 2006-106, s.
 3; 2021-91, s.
 3(a).)